-Other types of public resources that can get misused during campaign season by incumbents and challengers alike include time during public meetings, particularly televised public meetings (for more information, see the August 2002 "Everyday Ethics" column titled "Grandstanding Crosses the Line").
+Other types of public resources that can get misused during campaign season by incumbents and challengers alike include time during public meetings, particularly televised public meetings.
 Be alert to the temptation to say things you wouldn't ordinarily say - for example, attacking staff - if you were not running for re-election.